khengsoo/DIY-Flow-Photometric-Analyzer/README.md

 ## Educational Use
 This project is ideal for undergraduate analytical chemistry courses with a focus on project-based learning and maker-centered education.
 Students can:
-- Build and customize a functional spectrophotometer
+- Build and customize a functional continuous flow analyser-based spectrophotometer
 - Understand the technical components of analytical instrumentation
 - Collect, process, and analyze spectrophotometric data
 - Integrate Arduino programming into chemical analysis workflows